PLT875/bank-api-example/README.md

 ```
 ./gradlew bootRun
 ```
-If running on windows terminal / command prompt please use ./gradlew.bat instead
+If running on windows terminal / command prompt please use the gradlew.bat instead

 **Example request**